-TLDR: Being a good guitarist is more about technical ability, it's about how you apply what you know to make music.
+TLDR: Being a good guitarist is more about technical ability.
+It's about how you apply what you know to make music.
 Cobain made good music with only knowing a few chords.

 Slash and Hendrix are both phenomenal guitarists.
 Especially Hendrix.
 But Angus Young?
 He should be right on top at number one.
 His stuff is appealing when you first hear his guitaring, but then when you explore his playing in different albums, it is simply staggering... how much it all boils down to the same thing.
 His stuff is manipulation beyond belief.

-Led Zeppelin ripped off many artists and Page?
-Way over rated.
-I saw Zep live back in the day and between the violin bow, the 20 minute drum solo and Plants screeching I was bored to death and could not wait for the concert to end.
+Led Zeppelin ripped off many artists, and Page is way overrated.
+I saw Zep live back in the day, and between the violin bow, the 20-minute drum solo, and Plant's screeching, I was bored to death.
+I couldn't wait for the concert to end.

 Decent dexterity, but very limited in his scope of playing ability.
 Jimi Hendrix was far more sloppy than Jimmy Page, but Jimmy is a close second.

 Billie Joe is good at what he does, which is mostly power chords.
 And that's all he's really going for.
 He's not trying to be some guitar aficionado.
 His guitar riffs are made to support the song, and not as a lead instrument.
 Jason is a much better guitar player than Billie is.

 In conclusion: Is Billie overrated?
 Yes.
 Is he good?
 Yes, he's good at what he does, which are simple guitar riffs made to support the song.

 Ha!
 Guitarist?
 Really?
 What a joke!
 If I could just meet him and tell him to his face, "You really call yourself a guitarist?
 Can you even gallop?"
 I would.
 He's a disgrace to so-called "Punk."
 He should listen to some Killing Time or Biohazard.
 It might change his perspective on what Punk really is.
 Pop-rock poser.